Marvell-switching/FPA-switch/README.md

-# FPA-logical-switch
+# FPA-switch

-The Forwarding Plane Abstraction (FPA) logical switch model is an abstract switch specialization for the Marvell® Prestera devices.
+The Forwarding Plane Abstraction (FPA) is an API library for configuring the Marvell® Prestera devices.
+The FPA represents a logical switch data plane model based on ONF switch data plane abstraction model.

 The FPA provides API calls to
-support interrogating tables for certain capabilities.
+support configuring, updating and interrogating Prestera devices tables for certain capabilities.
 These capabilities can include supported match fields, actions, instructions, and more.
 They can also include status properties, such as current resource usage.
-The FPA model proves to be an efficient and modular programming approach due to the controller’s ability to optimize hardware resources better than the switch, and due to the fact that the controller has more CPU power and memory than the control processor on a typical switch.
-The controller recognizes the actions the application tries to perform, especially when the application requires updating multiple tables.
+The FPA model proves to be an efficient and modular programming approach API library.